The Manchurian Candidate (1962 film): Plot

 Shaw rekindles a romance with Jocelyn Jordan, the daughter of liberal Senator Thomas Jordan, the Iselins' chief political foe.
 Eleanor wants to garner Senator Jordan's support for Iselin's vice-presidential bid.
 Unswayed, Jordan insists he will oppose the nomination.
 After Jocelyn inadvertently triggers Shaw's programming by wearing a Queen of Diamonds costume at the Iselins' party, they elope.
-Furious at Senator Jordan's rebuff, Eleanor—who is Shaw's American handler—sends him to kill Senator Jordan at his home.
+Furious at Senator Jordan's rebuff, Eleanor—who is Shaw's American "operator" (handler)—sends him to kill Senator Jordan at his home.
 Shaw also kills Jocelyn when she inadvertently happens upon the murder scene.
 Having no memory of the killing, Shaw is grief-stricken upon learning they are dead.

-After discovering the queen of diamonds card's role in Shaw's conditioning, Marco uses a forced deck to deprogram him, hoping to learn Shaw's next assignment.
+After discovering the queen of diamonds card's role in Shaw's conditioning, Marco uses a forcing deck to deprogram him, hoping to learn Shaw's next assignment.
 Eleanor primes Shaw to assassinate their party's presidential nominee during the convention so that Iselin, as the vice-presidential candidate, will become the nominee by default.
 In the uproar, he will seek emergency powers to establish a strict authoritarian regime.
 Eleanor tells Shaw that she had requested a programmed assassin, never knowing it would be her own son.
 When taking power, she vows revenge upon her superiors for choosing him.

 Disguised as a priest, Shaw enters Madison Square Garden, taking a sniper's position in a vacant overhead spotlight booth.
 Marco and his supervisor, Colonel Milt, race to the convention to stop Shaw.
 At the last moment, Shaw aims away from the presidential nominee and instead kills Senator Iselin and Eleanor.
 When Marco bursts into the booth, Shaw, wearing the Medal of Honor, says he was the only one who could stop his mother and stepfather, then kills himself.
 Later that evening with Rosie, Marco mourns Shaw's death.

+The title of the book and film thus refers not to the assassin Raymond but to Senator Iselin, a so-called anti-Communist whose political rise was actually engineered by means of a Communist plot originating in Manchuria, making Iselin the "Manchurian Candidate."
+Author Richard Condon intended his book partially as an ironic comment on the anti-Communist hysteria of "McCarthyism," although this aspect of the story was played down somewhat in the film version.